gkz/grasp/faq.md

 There are many other possibilities - check out the [documentation](../docs).

+## What are some sample queries?
+Check out this repository filled with examples: [github.com/gratex/grasp-samples](https://github.com/gratex/grasp-samples).

 ## What does the name mean?
 "grasp" could stand for (depending on your mood) Great/Good/Goddamn/Green Replace And Search Program.